OHMAMMAD/Visual-Brainfuck-Interpreter-VBI/README.md

 3                                   11   (the ranges line)
 ```

- if it couldn't print the far most right(or the far most left) cell(because its going to hit the end and the start of the cell list), then it will handle that as well
+ if it couldn't print the far most right(or the far most left) cell(because it is going to hit the end and the start of the cell list), then it will handle that as well

 (4 each side)